 Types of Bankruptcy

-Based on the US bankruptcy laws, there are mainly three types of bankruptcy that a corporate entity can go through.
-These are guided by chapter 7, chapter 11 and chapter 13 of the Act.
-These include Business Bankruptcy, Business reorganization, and Personal Bankruptcy.
+Based on the US bankruptcy laws, there are mainly two types of bankruptcy that a corporate entity can go through.
+These are guided by chapter 7, chapter 11 of the Act.
+These include Chapter 7 Liquidation, Chapter 11 Reorganization:

-- Business Bankruptcy- This is an extreme kind of bankruptcy.
+- Liquidation: This is the extreme kind of bankruptcy.
 In this type of bankruptcy, a company might file for total liquidation after there is proof that the company can’t manage to make repayments.
 As enshrined in chapter 7, the bankruptcy court appoints a caretaker manager who is responsible for managing the company’s assets and works on a formula to dissolve the company and distribute the proceeds to debtors.
 It is normally seen as the last step in folding a company.

 Factors that lead to Corporate Bankruptcy